 An essential ingredient of today’s inbound marketing efforts, blog posts need to reinforce your brand at all levels while establishing you as a thought leader in your industry.
 The images you use should be carefully chosen, considering how they reflect on your company and how they can family with your other marketing efforts.
 Using stock images or images that have a generic feel will not be as effective as those created by your marketing team with your mission, tone, look and feel of all your marketing efforts in mind.

 Printed materials have a distinct set of requirements for great reproduction.
 Choosing a digital printer (toner-based photocopies) or offset press (ink on paper) is one choice.
-With the quality of full color materials greatly improved over the last five years, a digital press is a good alternative to, for example, cost-effectively create full color print to match full color online ads.
-The possibilities are endless for mixing marketing vehicles, and depending on your marketing strategy you may see a 24x36 point of purchase print poster with the same look and feel of a 300x600 pixel online ad.
-If your materials are implemented properly, the customer will recogize and respond accordingly.
+With the quality of full-color materials greatly improved over the last five years, a digital press is a good alternative to, for example, cost-effectively create a full-color print to match full-color online ads.
+The possibilities are endless for mixing marketing vehicles, and depending on your marketing strategy you may see a 24x36 point of purchase print poster with the same look and feel as a 300x600 pixel online ad.
+If your materials are implemented properly, the customer will recognize and respond accordingly.

 Online includes advertising, website, landing pages, email newsletters, downloadable offers, and more.
 When mixed with print, there are technical considerations your marketing professional will address such as color matching when you have an RGB (backlit) image next to a CMYK (reflective, print) image.
 If your online presence involves animation, the color palette, branding, tone, should, again, reflect your other materials—even though they may present a stationary version of the same image.